Rupert Murdoch to hand Fox CEO title to son James

 "We have always viewed Rupert as an empire builder who is more concerned with accumulating assets than with delivering shareholder returns, highlighted most recently by the aborted attempt to take over Time Warner," the Cowen analysts said.

-Time Warner thwarted an $80 billion advance by Fox last year, in part by denigrating the non-voting stock that Rupert Murdoch was offering.
+Time Warner (TWX.N) thwarted an $80 billion (52 billion pounds) advance by Fox last year, in part by denigrating the non-voting stock that Rupert Murdoch was offering.

 Big acquisitions have long been standard operating procedure for Murdoch, who took an Australian newspaper chain and turned it into a global media superpower, buying storied properties such as the Times of London, The Wall Street Journal and Fox.